salmaehab26/AUVNET-Flutter-Internship-IntegrateWithSupabase/README.md

 A new Flutter project.

-mobile application built with Flutter,using Supabase for authentication and remote data(Cloud Database and Cloud Storage), Hive for local caching, and BLoC for state management, following Clean Architecture principles.
+mobile application built with Flutter, using Supabase for authentication and remote data(Cloud Database and Cloud Storage), Hive for local caching, and BLoC for state management, following Clean Architecture principles.
 - User authentication (Sign up & Login) with Supabase
-- Caching restaurants data locally using Hive
+- Caching restaurants' data locally using Hive
 - Clean and responsive UI